ATL-WDI-Exercises/html-dom/html_practice_exercise.md

 #### ASSIGNMENT - 15 min - create an html page on a topic of your choosing (weekend plans, post-wdi plans, favorite hobbies, etc.) and include the steps below.
 [Here is an example](http://taxi-driver-tom-14348.bitballoon.com/):

-1. Create an empty repo and git initialize it.
-Your finished `html` page should have at least 3 commits (of your choosing) by the time you're finished.
+1. Create an empty directory and create your html file.
+(BONUS - create a CSS file and link it).

 1. Include `doctype` and the other 3 basic section tags that a *proper* html page *must* have.